georgeguimaraes/soothsayer/README.md

 Soothsayer.new(%{
   ar: %{
     enabled: true,
-    n_lags: 7           # use the last 7 values to predict the next one
+    lags: 7           # use the last 7 values to predict the next one }
-  }
 })
 ```

-**Choosing `n_lags`:** Start with the natural cycle of your data.
+**Choosing `lags`:** Start with the natural cycle of your data.
 For daily data with weekly patterns, try 7.
 For data with monthly patterns, try 30.
 You can also look at autocorrelation plots to see how many lags are actually useful.

 #### Deep AR-Net